📋 Cybersecurity Relevance

 The key ECTA South Africa considerations relate to trusted electronic communications, information system abuse, online transaction integrity and practical safeguards for digital interactions.

-- Critical Database Protection: Critical databases must be identified, managed securely, and registered [Section 53-57].
+- Critical Database Protection: Critical databases must be identified, registered and managed according to prescribed standards, including integrity, authenticity, storage, archiving and disaster recovery requirements.
+[Sections 53–57]

 ⚠️ Consequences of Non-Compliance